jacobtomlinson/website/content/posts/2023/2023-01-16-calver-regrets/index.md

 A common reason to upgrade is when you find a bug and are on an old release.
 The bug has potentially been fixed in a newer release and I should verify before opening an issue.
 But if I were a user and I was still using a version from 2021 where do I upgrade to?

 Maybe I jump to the latest version and find that a bunch of stuff has changed.
 Do I fix up my code to take the breakages into account?
 Or do I jump somewhere in between to see if my code still works and the bug has been fixed?
 Maybe I choose to jump to the release in between where I am and the latest?
 Does that fix the bug without introducing breaks?
-If not do I jump again?
+If not, do I jump again?
 Did I just reinvent bisect but for releases?

 You get the idea.

-If the project used SemVer the user could just move to the latest relase for the major version they were on and try it out.
+If the project used SemVer the user could just move to the latest release for the major version they were on and try it out.
 If it works then great!
 If not they know they have to do some migration work to a newer major version.

 As a maintainer I think I would find it easier to remember what had caused the major bump in a Semver project too.
 So if I was providing user support I could maybe even tell them if their code would work with a newer release.
 With CalVer I find it very hard to remember what happened between releases in the past without going back through the entire changelog.